jexxa-projects/JexxaTutorials/BookStore/README.md

 *   60 minutes
 *   JDK 17 (or higher) installed
 *   Maven 3.6 (or higher) installed
-*   curl or jconsole to trigger the application
+*   curl to trigger the application
-*   A postgres DB (if you start the application with option `-jdbc`)
+*   A postgres DB (if you start the application with a real DB)

 ## Requirements to the application core
 This application core should provide following super simplified functionality: